NAUMathStat/seminars/acgtSpring2017.md

 Note that talks are listed in reverse chronological order.

+### A Cubic Residue Version of Chapman's Evil Determinant Problem ###

+**Speaker:** Ryan Wood (undergraduate at NAU)

+**Dates:** 2/28/2017, 3/6/2017

+**Abstract:** In 2001, R. Chapman conjectured that a special infinite class of matrices, constructed using quadratic residue symbols, had constant determinant values.
+This conjecture, known as Chapman's Evil Determinant Problem, was resolved in 2014.
+In this series of talks, we will present a generalization--involving cubic residues--of Chapman's problem.
+Basic knowledge of number theory and linear algebra is helpful but not required.

 ### Factorizations of the longest element: wiring diagrams and higher Bruhat orders ###

 **Speaker:** [Michael Falk](http://www.cefns.nau.edu/~falk/) (NAU)